vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOCMisc.md

 ## InMemory Materialized Views and Query Rewrite.

-The best SQL plans are the ones get the result with minimal work.
-Oracle Materialized Views has been one of the solutions for BI Dashboards and Data warehouse reports for a while.
-Oracle Introduced automatic query rewrite that automatically use Materialized Views when available to speed the query.
-As we observed In-Memory is very efficient in Data filtering and Vector Join plans for speeding the joins.
-However, if these joins and aggradations are precomputed, it would help us avoid accessing the underlying table until the data is altered.
-Adding Materialized View Logs can help capture the delta and refresh faster.
-However, it could have a slight impact on CPU resources during DML operations.
+The best SQL plans are the ones that minimize the amount of work it takes to get the result.
+As we observed in the previous labs, In-Memory is very efficient at data filtering and Vector Joins for.
+However, if aggregated data and joins are precomputed using Materialized Views, the need to perform these tasks In-Memory can be avoided entirely.
+Oracle Materialized Views contain already precomputed aggregates and joins, Oracle Database employs an extremely powerful process called query rewrite to quickly answer queries using materialized views.
+One of the major benefits of creating and maintaining materialized views is the ability to take advantage of query rewrite, which transforms a SQL statement expressed in terms of tables or views into a statement accessing one or more materialized views that are defined on the detail tables.
+The transformation is transparent to the end user or application, requiring no intervention and no reference to the materialized view in the SQL statement.

-With the support of these Materialized Views be loaded into InMemory pool, we can now access the pre computed joins and aggressions from InMemory.
+By loading Materialized Views into the InMemory pool, we can now access the pre computed joins and aggressions from InMemory.
+This make Materialized Views extremely useful for enabling BI Dashboards and Data warehouse reports.
 Let us test this out.
 For the same query we ran earlier, we can create a MV and see the performance difference.
-From sql\*prompt or sql\*developer worksheet, run the following creation script.
+From sqlprompt or sqldeveloper worksheet, run the following creation script.

 ````
 <copy>
 DROP Materialized view MV_median ;